qatrackplus/qatrackplus/docs/admin/qa/tests.rst

 .. _composite_tests:

-Composite tests allow you to do calculations to produce a numberical test result based on other test values ( e.g. to calculate a dose based on a raw electrometer reading and temperature & pressure ).
+Composite tests allow you to do calculations to produce a numerical test result based on other test values ( e.g. to calculate a dose based on a raw electrometer reading and temperature & pressure ).
 When you select *Composite* for the test *Type* field, a *Calculation Procedure*